 Some Towing Misnomers

 - Torque multiplication in the torque converter of an automatic does help launch and maneuvering.
-Contrasting, people tend to burn the manual clutch when maneuvering a heavy trailer.
+Contrasting, people with less skill tend to burn the manual clutch when maneuvering a heavy trailer.
 In fact, many clutches in manual transmission trucks are not made for it.
-Super heavy manual clutches are just not as drivable when the vehicle is empty.
+Super heavy manual clutches are just not as drivable when the vehicle is empty, so manufacturers don’t like to sell them.

 - Cooling.
 You can add a bigger cooler to an automatic, because it has a pump, but manual transmissions don’t, so they are not as easy to cool.
 The clutch area in particular, because it only has air cooling.